ZebMcKayhan/WireguardManager/README.md

 ip6tables -I FORWARD ! -i VPS -o VPS -j DROP
 ```

-But if you feel that you would want to access VPS only over VPN you could skip these rules and just replace the AllowedIPs, but prepare for your ssh session to break every time vpn is started or stopped.
+But if you feel that you would want to access VPS only over VPN you could (and should!) skip these rules and just replace the AllowedIPs, but prepare for your ssh session to break every time vpn is started or stopped.
+Note: The OUTPUT rule prevents the vps locally to talk to wireguard so if you keep that rule without the routing rule you will not be able to ssh to your vps at all anymore when wireguard is up.

 So we add this to our VPS.conf file:
 ```sh